yuvalmGS/gigaspaces-wiki-jekyll/xap97/http-session-management.markdown

 For global HTTP Session Managment for Tomcat , JBoss , Weblogic , Websphere , Glassfish and other J2EE web/application servers see the [Global Http Session Sharing](./global-http-session-sharing.html).
 {% endtip %}

-# How to enable GigaSpaces HTTP Session Management
+# How to enable XAP's HTTP Session Management

 There are several ways to configure Space session based support, depending on the definition of which Space and how the Space was started.

 ## Using Deploy property

-Here is how you can deploy an existing WAR file without changing it (or use Spring) to use GigaSpaces HTTP Session Management:
+Here is how you can deploy an existing WAR file without changing it (or use Spring) to use XAP HTTP Session Management:

 {% highlight java %}
 gs deploy -properties embed://jetty.sessions.spaceUrl=jini://*/*/sessionSpace?useLocalCache myWar.war